-- With spiral dives, very high turn speeds can be reached, with an increase in the acceleration (up to over 6g) due to gravity.
-So be careful when you try this! - > Do not continue the spiral dive too long; you could lose consciousness. - Never attempt this with less than 150 to 200 meters ground-clearance. - Spiral dives with "big ears" lead to extreme loading of the open section of the canopy.
+- With spiral dives, very high turn speeds can be reached, with an increase in the acceleration due to gravity.
+So be careful when you try this! - Do not continue the spiral dive too long; you could lose consciousness. - Never attempt this with less than 150 to 200 meters ground-clearance. - > Spiral dives with "big ears" lead to extreme loading of the open section of the canopy.
 This move is prohibited in Germany.